TingtingLiao/TADA/readme.md

 # License
 This code and model are available for non-commercial scientific research purposes as defined in the LICENSE (i.e., MIT LICENSE).
+Note that, using TADA, you have to register SMPL-X and agree with the LICENSE of it, and it's not MIT LICENSE, you can check the LICENSE of SMPL-X from https://github.com/vchoutas/smplx/blob/main/LICENSE; Enjoy your journey of exploring more beautiful avatars in your own application.